EdbMails EDB Recovery and Migration software

 Do not mount the recovery database yet.
 You must restore a database and corresponding log files from a previous backup.

-• Step 2: Recover and restore the backup Exchange 2016 database
+• Step 2: Recover and restore the backup Exchange server 2016 database

 1. Start the Windows Backup Recovery Wizard